 Determines how conditions are evaluated.

-Whether to check the state of modifier or toggle keys using event.getModifierState
+Whether to check the state of modifier or toggle keys using event.getModifierState.

-because it is usually what you want.
+This is set to true by default when using createManager because it is usually what you want.
 It tracks the state with the most accuracy when, for example, the user focuses out, toggles a key, then focuses back.

 But, if you are allowing the user to change key states in some way (e.g. clicking on keys in the settings to visualize shortcuts), you will want to disable this temporarily so that they can click modifier keys.
 Otherwise they'd be immediately toggled off again (by the state check during the click) and nothing would happen.